chris-codes1/HellBuddy/README.md

 7. Press the hotkey underneath a stratagem to activate the respective stratagem in-game
 8. Change the stratagems by clicking on them
 9. Change the hotkeys by clicking on them and pressing the new keybind

+# Optimization

+HellBuddy was made using the Qt framework in C++, and was designed to be lightweight and use as little system resources as possible.
+It will use very little memory and CPU, and shouldn't effect your FPS at all.

 # How can I contribute to this project?